kiriakos2004/DL_Democritos_ptyx/README.md

 ![Screenshot_2](https://github.com/user-attachments/assets/88e88f14-73b3-4232-92ed-693ce98a8c87)

+## Boundary Loss

+The model is penalized when it produces results that do not adhere to two extreme conditions derived from the ship’s sea trials:

+- Condition 1: P ~ 0 for speeds in [0, 1) knots
+- Condition 2: P ≥ 8000 kW when V >= 13 knots

 ## Hyperparameter Tuning

 Both models perform hyperparameter tuning a predifined Hyperparameter Grid using k-fold cross-validation (default is 5 folds).